Darkseal/SourceControlSwitcher/README.md

 ![Source Control Switcher - Options Screenshot](https://www.ryadel.com/wp-content/uploads/2019/10/ss-01-1.png)

+Once done, your favourite Source Control Provider will be automatically set everytime you open an existing project or solution.

-Alternatively you can use the **Default** feature to let the extension automatically pick a suitable Source Control Client among those installed on your system.
+Alternatively, you can use the **Default** feature to let the extension automatically pick a suitable Source Control Client among those installed on your system.
 This is often the best choice if you've only installed a single client/extension for each Source Control Provider.